 In addition to her J.D. from New York Law School, Nicole also holds a B.A. from The State University of New York at Buffalo.
 She is also a partner at Mentzer and Sheindlin, LLP, a private practice law firm which handles all aspects of criminal and civil litigation at the trial and appellate level.
 Nicole is a sought out speaker and has presented on topics including Perspectives in Philanthropy, Supporting Women and Girls at Morgan Stanley, and Maximizing Mentoring Impact for the Texas Women’s Bar Association.

-She has received numerous accolades such as the Champion of Human Rights Award from the Westchester County Human Rights Commission and Community Champion Award in Education and Literacy from Volunteer New York of the United Way.
+She has received numerous accolades such as the New York State Senate Woman of Distincation, Champion of Human Rights Award from the Westchester County Human Rights Commission and Community Champion Award in Education and Literacy from Volunteer New York of the United Way.

 She resides with her husband, three children, dog, and cat in Larchmont, N.Y.